Our intel will help you make the most of your time on the Great Barrier Reef. Photo: Tourism Whitsundays

 Head to Barbados, on the boardwalk at the Port Douglas Marina, for sundowner cocktails, a local craft beer, or a glass of Australian wine and a casual bite to eat—think salads, pizzas, and shared plates—overlooking Dickson’s Inlet.

 Coca Chu is nestled in tranquil tropical gardens overlooking Catseye Beach on Hamilton Island.
-The restaurant exudes a relaxed holiday atmosphere, and the menu of shared plates showcases fresh local produce and Southeast Asian flavors.
+The restaurant exudes a relaxed holiday atmosphere, and the menu of shared plates highlights fresh local produce and Southeast Asian flavors.

 Dish to try